samumartinf/TechPresentation/Tech Roadmap Script.md

 [Slide 9: Deployment Tool Engine]

 We're also focusing on streamlining our deployment process.
-Our new Deployment Tool Engine will reduce the number of DLLs necessary for each service, leading to lighter, more efficient deployments.
+Our new Deployment Tool Engine aims to build a C# tool that automates actions around the Docker deployment of Orchestrade.
+The first phase involves developing the actual engine, which will significantly reduce the number of DLLs necessary for each service, leading to lighter, more efficient deployments.

 [Slide 10: Deployment Tool UI]

 Complementing this, we're developing a new Deployment Tool UI to simplify the deployment process, making it more intuitive and less error-prone.
+This UI will enhance user experience and facilitate smoother interactions with the deployment engine, ensuring that our deployment processes are as efficient as possible.
 ## Current Archi and Containers

 [Slide 11: Orchestrade Architecture Diagram]